MananKGarg/Vocab/README.md

              > being or involving the first attempt or act of its kind. *the Titanic's maiden voyage*
 13. **Bourse** - a stock market in a non-English-speaking country, especially France
 14. **Canny** - having or showing shrewdness and good judgement, especially in money or business matters *canny investors will switch banks if they think they are getting a raw deal*
-15. **Technocrat** -  a technical expert especially : one exercising managerial authority.
+15. **Technocrat** -  a technical expert especially : one exercising managerial authority
 16. **Statute** - a written law passed by a legislative body. *the Act consolidated statutes dealing with non-fatal offences*
 17. **Sedition** - conduct or speech inciting people to rebel against the authority of a state or monarch.
 18. **Conglomerate** - a thing consisting of a number of different and distinct parts or items that are grouped together. *"the Earth is a specialized conglomerate of organisms"*, *"conglomerate firms"*